GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 It’s like analysing one specific section of the puzzle you’re working on, showing you the progress made during that specific period – the parts of the puzzle being pieced together at that moment – but without focusing on the individual moves (events) or the overall picture (user journey).

-• Event scope: This scope gets super detailed, looking at every single user interaction (like clicks or page views) within a visit.
+• Event scope: This scope gets super detailed, looking at every single user interaction (like clicks or page views) during the user journey.

 It’s like looking at each puzzle piece (action) individually, understanding its shape, colour, and where it fits within the puzzle, but without showing you the entire session’s progress or the final picture.